 New York - Buying a new home, especially an older one, can come with a variety of pitfalls.
-However, for one lucky New Yorker it also came with a surprise win behind ceiling-panel number 3... which led straight to the attic.
+However, for one lucky New Yorker it also came with a surprise win - behind ceiling-panel number three - which led straight to the attic.

 Whitcomb related that while he was giving a friend a tour of his new purchase, he noticed a drop-down ceiling had deteriorated and was showing floorboards and rafters above it.
-He said he had no idea that there was a room above it, "It wasn’t in the paperwork," he said, "and we didn’t do an inspection because we knew the apartment needed to be repaired."
+He said he had no idea that there was a room above it, "It wasn’t in the paperwork," he said, "and we didn’t do an inspection because we knew the building needed to be renovated."

 After some initial scrambling onto chairs, he and his friend managed to locate the entrance to the attic overhead (which they later determined had been sealed off for more than a hundred years), and discovered a virtual treasure trove of antiques, photographs and paintings that appeared to be the private collection of noted photographer James Ellery Hale.
 Whitcomb believes the attic was used by Hale as a studio, and says that so far he's uncovered more than a thousand antiques dating back over a hundred years, including an original print of the early feminist icon Susan B. Anthony, which is the same as that currently hanging in the Library of Congress.
 Other finds included furniture, photography equipment, decorative arts items, and a number of early twentieth-century portraits.